mlin2/InstrumentationServer/README.md

 # InstrumentationServer

-Instrumentation REST API backend for Securing Android practical course.
+Instrumentation REST API backend as part of the project Sentinel https://github.com/lolobosse/DroidForce2.

 This project uses the jersey Jax-RS implementation, a grizzly server and SQLite as a database management system.